The Medical Council explains that:

 Data Protection Act 2018

-In the Guide to Professional Conduct and Ethics for Registered Medical Practitioners (Amended) 8th Edition 2019, the Medical Council requires doctors to "comply with data protection and other legislation relating to storage, disposal and access to records" and to "understand the eight rules of data protection".
+In the Guide to Professional Conduct and Ethics for Registered Medical Practitioners (9th Edition, 2024), the Medical Council requires doctors to "comply with data protection and any other legislation and regulations relating to maintenance, storage, disposal and access to records".

 The DPA, which applies only to the records of living persons, gives all patients (private patients and medical card holders) the right to obtain copies of their medical records.
 There are a number of possible exemptions to the general right of access.
 In the context of medical records, the most relevant are: